-- 6.1 We accept and / or reject the section 42A report and the evidence filed by the submitters as set out in this Decision for the reasons given, collectively forming the section 32AA assessment informing this Decision. - 6.2 Overall, we are satisfied that the natural hazard provisions as amended will provide a suitable framework for avoiding or mitigating risks from natural hazards on people, property, infrastructure and the environment from subdivision, use and development of land.
+- 6.1 The Panel accepts the section 42A report and the evidence filed by the submitters, collectively forming the section 32AA assessment informing this Decision. - 6.2 Overall, the Panel is satisfied that the coastal hazard provisions as amended will provide a suitable framework for avoiding or mitigating risks from natural hazards on people, property, infrastructure and the environment from subdivision, use and development of land.